cd-c89/rs/src/92_traits.md

 ## Preamble

-You know what a queue is.
+You know what a [queue](https://www.geeksforgeeks.org/dsa/queue-data-structure/) is.
 Now make one in Rust.

-- [ ] Use generics to create a stack and heap that can store any type.
-- [ ] Use traits to implement push and pop operations for both data types.
 - [ ] Review pattern matching.
 - [ ] Review the humble `tuple`
+- [ ] Review the immortal `struct`
 - [ ] Review ownership.
+- [ ] Use generics to create a stack and queue that can store any type.
+- [ ] Use traits to implement push and pop operations for both data types.

 ::: {.callout-caution}